redis/docs/content/operate/rs/security/access-control/manage-users/login-lockout.md

 Redis Enterprise Software secures user access in a few different ways, including automatically:

-- Locking user accounts after a series of authentication failures (invalid passwords)
+- Locking user accounts after a series of failed attempts to sign in to the Cluster Manager UI due to incorrect passwords.

-- Signing sessions out after a period of inactivity
+- Signing sessions out after a period of inactivity.

 Here, you learn how to configure the relevant settings.

 ## User login lockout

-By default, after 5 failed login attempts within 15 minutes, the user account is locked for 30 minutes.
+By default, a user account is locked for 30 minutes after 5 failed attempts within 15 minutes to sign in to the Cluster Manager UI.
+Locked user accounts cannot access the Cluster Manager UI or use the REST API for cluster management.

 You can change the user login lockout settings in the Cluster Manager UI or with [`rladmin`]({{< relref "/operate/rs/references/cli-utilities/rladmin" >}}).

 ### View login lockout settings